folkertdev/rust-rfcs/text/3720-labeled-match.md

 }
 ```

 Reading the code, it is obvious that state moves from states `Foo` to `Bar` to `Baz`: no other path is possible.
 Specifically, we cannot end up in `State::Bar` twice, and hence the generated "use of moved value" error is not a problem in practice.
+This program is valid, but nonetheless rejected by the rust compiler.

 With `loop const match` and `const continue` the compiler now understands the control flow:

 ```rust
 loop const match State::Foo {